a train in a station

 Photograph ©2024 by Brian Cohen.

 The smartcard subway ticket is printed on paper and it is “disposable.”
 Alternatively, an electronic smartcard is available for purchase online free of charge or £3.00 at subway stations.
 Smartcard ticket prices are discounted slightly from paper ticket prices.
-Once the fare is purchase, one can stay within the subway system as long as he or she likes to wherever he or she wants to go.
+Once the fare is purchased, one can stay within the subway system as long as he or she likes to wherever he or she wants to go.

 an orange and white machine